-LocationSanta Monica, CA, United States
+LocationSanta Monica, United States

 ArchitectsJohn Friedman Alice Kimm Architects

 From the architect.
 The King Residence is a 4,300 square foot single family residence located in the Sunset Park section of Santa Monica, a neighborhood originally developed to house workers from the World War II era McDonnell Douglas Airplane Factory.
 About one mile from the beach, the structure houses Matt and Erin King and their two children.

 Situated on a gently sloping, wedge-shaped corner lot, the design rejects the standard public front yard/private backyard typology, opting instead for a structure whose living spaces and bedrooms open onto a relatively large exterior patio/garden/entryway that faces the public streets and surrounding houses.
 While this arrangement puts much of the family’s communal and individual life on display, this is a positive feature for the Kings.
 The children delight in calling to their friends on the street, especially from their bedrooms and the large open-air “living room,” all on the second floor, while Matt and Erin enjoy an overall heightened sense of neighborliness – friends and neighbors (and even strangers) drop in at all times.
 The house’s blurring of public/private boundaries (beyond the typical indoor/outdoor kind) reinforces the sense of community that they embrace and encourage.